2C: Public Service Company of Colorado (Xcel Energy) Franchise

 What is the cumulative GHG reduction by 2030 from the current plan to move to 100% renewable vs. the cumulative GHG reduction by 2030 if we changed to Xcel's plan to reduce GHG by 80% by then?

-SusanP asked over 3 years ago
+SusanP asked about 4 years ago

 Council member Mary Young asked a similar question on the carbon emissions that would result from only achieving an 80% renewable electricity mix rather than the current goal of 100% renewable electricity in 2030.
 Here was staff’s response: